papundekel/PPpackage/README.md

 All modules ought to implement a Python interface.

+#### Current modules

+##### Repository drivers

+- pacman
+- AUR
+- conan

+##### Requirement translators

+- pacman
+- conan

+AUR uses the archlinux package utility stack, so except for the logic of the repository, it uses the pacman modules.

+##### Installers

+- pacman
+- conan

+##### Generators

+- conan

 ### Meta-manager

-The task of the meta-manager is to accept input from the user, parse it into requests which can be forwarded and answered by the modules, and to combine the results and present them to the user.
+The task of the meta-manager is to accept input from the user, parse it into requests which can be forwarded and answered by the modules, and to combine and process the results and present them to the user.

+Meta-manager also handles the SAT solving part.

 Detailed information about the input format can be found in the [Meta-manager Input](#meta-manager-input) section.
+Information about the configuration file is found in [Meta-manager Configuration](#meta-manager-configuration).

 The meta-manager works in these basic phases: